 A subsidized low-interest loan available to veterinary medical students with financial need.
-Parental information must be provided on the FAFSA to be considered for HPL.
+Parental information must be provided to the Office of Financial Aid to be considered for HPL.
+The 2024-2025 Doctor of Veterinary Medicine Health Professions Student Loan Parent Information Form can be found here: https://financialaid.colostate.edu/formsandpublications/